A Brief History

 2. The MX Missile.

-As if blowing the Soviet Empire up several times over with the thousands of warheads we already had on bombers, cruise missiles, submarine launched missiles, and our land based ICBM’s (Minuteman and Titan)!
+As if blowing the Soviet Empire up several times over with the thousands of warheads we already had on bombers, cruise missiles, submarine launched missiles, and our land based ICBM’s (Minuteman and Titan) was not enough!
 No, we needed a newer, bigger missile (meaning much more expensive).
 The proposal was to build a whole new network of underground silos with underground railways to shuttle the huge missiles back and forth to make it harder for the Soviets to target them.
 The alternative was called “Dense Pack” where the silos would be clustered close enough together that incoming nuclear bombs would blow up other incoming nuclear bombs but could not destroy more than one silo at a time.
 If the preceding concept sounds stupid, it is because it is stupid!
 Determined to waste money no matter what, we got the MX missiles and just put them in old silos and called them Peacekeeper.
 They were retired in 2005.

 1. The Viet Nam War.

 Depending on whose statistics you believe, this war cost the US over 58,000 dead and over 300,000 wounded.
 Additionally, somewhere between a million and 2 million Vietnamese were killed with uncounted civilian and military people maimed.
 The cost for the US was not just in money and people, but also in the loss of respect and prestige throughout the world and in the deep wounds left by the debate about the war and the conduct of the war.
-The Kent State massacre, the mistreatment of our returning veterans, the PTSD and drug problems brought back from Viet Nam; the list is longer than we have room (not to mention the related Cambodia and Laos misadventures).
+The Kent State massacre, the mistreatment of our returning veterans, the PTSD and drug problems brought back from Viet Nam; the list is longer than we have room for (not to mention the related Cambodia and Laos misadventures).
 And of course, the icing on the cake, we lost the war and today Viet Nam is one of just a few communist countries left in the world.

 For more information, please see…